ThatCoolCoder/spall/README.md

 > Spall: (noun) A chip or splinter of stone

-Unremarkable JS framework for the benefit of my learning, is probably very similar to some other frameworks.
-I've build this before using a JS framework so that I'm not influenced by the design of others, although I have used C# Blazor extensively.
+Unremarkable SPA JS framework for the benefit of my learning, is probably very similar to some other frameworks.
+I've built this before using a JS framework so that I'm not influenced by the design of others.
+I have used C# Blazor extensively in the past.
 Compiler is built in Rust.
 Very WIP.

 See misc notes to see what this is currently capable of.